clemfromspace/scrapy-selenium/README.md

 ```

 #### `script`
-When used, selenium will execute a custom JavaScript code.
+When used, selenium will execute custom JavaScript code.
 ```python
 yield SeleniumRequest(
     url,